davewalker5/ti-84-python/docs/source/maths/odelib.rst

 - Run the solution using the solve() method
 - Optionally, capture the solution history, returned by solve(), and perform further operations on it

-Defining the function is optional as it is possible to supply the function as a string representation in programmatic mode, as is the case in the ODEEX2.py and ODEEX5.py examples.
+In principle, defining a Python function to solve is optional as it is possible to supply the function as a string representation in programmatic mode.
 However, as noted above, this is inefficient and the expected approach is to supply the function to solve as a Python function.

 The solve function returns a tuple of a list of two lists of points in the solution, for the independent and dependent variables, in that order.